Inbound Goods Policy

 1.4.
 For work orders related to receiving goods, please see the Work Orders Policy.

 1.5.
-Inbound Inventory Characteristics: All Inventory arriving at the Facility must adhere to the Receiving Checklist located at https://www.shipwire.com/w/support/receiving-checklist/.
-For Inventory received outside of these requirements Customer will be charged a Non Standard Receiving fee as set forth on Shipwire’s Standard Rate Card listed in the Fees, Minimum Balance, and Ancillary Charges Policy.
+Inbound Inventory Characteristics: All Inventory arriving at the Facility must adhere to the Receiving Checklist located at https://www.ingrammicroservices.com/resources/receiving-guide/.
+For Inventory received outside of these requirements Customer will be charged in accordance with Shipwire’s Standard Rate Card listed in the Fees, Minimum Balance, and Ancillary Charges Policy.

 Please familiarize yourself with billing, payments and receiving deposits in general.